How do I connect an ODBC application to GemFire XD?

 2. Install and license the ODBC-JDBC Gateway on the Windows machine where the application you want to connect to Gemfire XD is installed.

-Note You do not have to install the ODBC-JDBC Gateway on the same machine as Gemfire XD.
-However you will need to install the recommended Server JRE on the ODBC-JDBC Gateway machine.
-If you cannot find the recommended JRE version on the main Java download page, try the Java archive instead.
-You will also need to copy the Gemfire XD JDBC driver (gemfirexd-client.jar) to the ODBC-JDBC Gateway machine.
+Note You don't have to install the ODBC-JDBC Gateway on the same machine as Gemfire XD.
+However, you do need to install the recommended Server JRE on the ODBC-JDBC Gateway machine.
+If you can't find the recommended JRE version on the main Java download page, try the Java archive instead.
+You also need to copy the Gemfire XD JDBC driver (gemfirexd-client.jar) to the ODBC-JDBC Gateway machine.

-For installation instructions, see the ODBC-JDBC Gateway documentation.
+For installation instructions, refer to the ODBC-JDBC Gateway documentation.

 3. Use the ODBC-JDBC Gateway Setup Java Interface dialog box to select the JVM included in the recommended Server JRE distribution.
 At the time of writing, the JVM included in the 1.8 Java distribution did not work with the Gemfire XD JDBC driver.